 Current CADA tenants are not eligible for employment with CADA.
-A current tenant may apply to a CADA position but, if successful, the tenant will be required to immediately vacate his or her unit or else decline CADA's offer for employment.
-CADA may terminate such an employee who fails to vacate his or her unit prior to the employee's first day of work.
-Should an employee who vacated his or her unit to be employed by CADA in accordance with this policy be terminated, he or she is not guaranteed return of the unit.
+A current tenant may apply to a CADA position but, if successful, the tenant will be required to immediately vacate his or hertheir unit or else decline CADA's offer for employment.
+CADA may terminate such an employee who fails to vacate his or hertheir unit prior to the employee's first day of work.
+Should an employee who vacated his or hertheir unit to be employed by CADA in accordance with this policy be terminated, he or she is they are not guaranteed return of the unit.